Informfully/Documentation/docs/source/methods.rst

   * page: name of page
   * previousPage: name of previous page
-  * currentParameters: navigation parameters of current page
+  * currentParameters: navigation parameters of the current page
-  * prevParameters: navigation parameters of previous page
+  * prevParameters: navigation parameters of the previous page

 podcastAnalytics
 ----------------